 CHS majors and others interested in counseling and human services can join our student club, the Counseling and Human Services Association (CHSA).
-CHSA elects officers annually, meets monthly, participates in community service, and sponsors fund raising activities and educational initiatives across the campus and within the local community.
+CHSA elects officers annually, meets monthly during semesters, participates in community service, and sponsors fund raising activities and educational initiatives across the campus and within the local community.
 CHS majors become automatic members upon entering the major and are strongly encouraged to be active participants and attend monthly meetings.
-The Undergraduate CHS program has a listserv in which CHS majors are automatically placed in order to receive all pertinent information relative to the CHSA and other department announcements.
+Note that in order to be considered and active member, students must attend at least one meeting per semester.
+The Undergraduate CHS program has a listsery in which CHS majors are automatically placed in order to receive all pertinent information relative to the CHSA and other program and department announcements.
+Please contact Dr. Paul Datti, Faculty Moderator for CHSA, for more information (paul.datti@scranton.edu).